 - Add dry ingredients to Starter mixture and stir to combine.
 Add milk and mix until smooth.

-- Stir in orange zest and cranberries.
+- Stir in zest and berries.

-- [A] Spread one-half cake batter in the bottom of a prepared pan.
-[B] Sprinkle one-half crumble mixture over the top.
+- (A) Spread one-half cake batter in the bottom of a prepared pan.
+(B) Sprinkle one-half crumble mixture over the top.
 Press the crumble down very lightly with your hands.
-[C] CAREFULLY distribute the rest of the batter on top of the first crumb layer.
+(C) CAREFULLY distribute the rest of the batter on top of the first crumb layer.
 The idea is to mix in as little of the crumb mixture into the cake batter as possible.
 I do this by dropping dollops of batter over the top of the crumb layer, and then carefully spreading it to the edges using a frosting spatula or the back of a spoon.
-[D] Sprinkle the second half of the crumble mixture over the top.
+(D) Sprinkle the second half of the crumble mixture over the top.
 Press the crumble down very lightly with your hands.

 - Bake in preheated oven for 35 minutes.
 Open the oven door and gently cover the cake top with a piece of foil.
 Basically, just lay the foil over the top.
 This will keep the topping from over browning during the final minutes of baking.
 Close the oven and continue baking for an additional 10-20 minutes (for a total of 45-55 minutes cooking time), or until a skewer comes out clean.